Indica (Arrian): Synopsis

+Images of two sides of a coin with an elephant attributed to Alexander the Great.

+Arrian writes of some of the animals learned about on Nearchus' journey, including the elephant, tiger and parrot.
+The author describes not only the elephant but the ways in which the Indian people go about trapping it in great depth, alluding to the importance of this animal in Indian culture.

+While the beginning of the text says little about what is happening with Nearchus, it is explained that Alexander of Macedonia planned to sail with his accompanying men and ships down the Hydaspes River.
+Although he was to sail this way, he wished to have someone else travel opposite of him so as to find and report all outstanding features of the coast and country.
+After being convinced, he had his officer Nearchus sail opposite of him from the Indus River delta so as to cover all of the Indian coastline and achieve his goal of gaining knowledge of the land and peoples.

-The text then moves into the story of Nearchus' voyage from India to Babylon following the conquests of Alexander the Great.
+The text then moves into the story of Nearchus' voyage from India to Babylon following the conquests of Alexander.
 From this point onwards, the text mostly tells the story of a naval adventure.
 However, Arrian leaves the main story from time to time to tell in detail about the various peoples that lived along the way, as of the Ichthyophagi.
 Occasionally, Arrian describes Nearchus' soldiers' battles with the local people.

 The book ends with Nearchus meeting up with Alexander the Great, who had been conducting his own land voyage from India to Susa.
 Nearchus is congratulated for a safe journey and rewarded for his efforts.

-Arrian's sources

-Arrian draws upon a number of ancient sources in composing his Indica.
-His main source is the account written by Nearchus.
-This text is now mostly lost, but it appears that Arrian had an extant and complete copy in his own time.

-Arrian also drew on a number of other ancient writers, including Eratosthenes and, most notably, Megasthenes (whose own book was also named Indica).
+Locations visited

+In order, the destinations described by Arrian on the journey taken by Nearchus, beginning at the Indus River delta (unless otherwise specified, the nature or setting of each location was not given in the text, with most modern names unknown):